renzmann/renzmann.github.io/content/emacsd.md

 ### macOS {#macos}

+#### Installing Emacs {#installing-emacs}

+On macOS, I've had the best luck with [jimeh's nightly builds](https://github.com/jimeh/emacs-builds/releases).
+These Emacs.app bundles have no external dependencies, signed with a developer certificate, and notarized by Apple, so it _just works_.
+Even without administrator permissions, you can drag the bundle to the "Applications" folder under your user home instead, and Emacs still works beautifully.

+#### Configuration {#configuration}

 Launching Emacs from the typical application launcher or command-space usually won't capture any modifications to `$PATH`, typically handled in a file like `~/.profile` or `~/.bashrc`.
 So, the main configuration included here is from